 Alison Belt is a figurative sculptor in the classical realist style.
 She sculpts in both relief and in the round and has a fondness for portraiture.

 Alison attended the Schuler School of Fine Arts and graduated in 2003.
 She has studied under sculptors Tylden Streett, Francesca Schuler Guerin. and Barry Johnston.
-She was born in Lancaster, PA and has lived in Baltimore, MD for the past 16 years.
+She was born in Lancaster, PA and has lived in Baltimore, MD since 1996.